Chen-Si-An/Simulator/README.md

 ### This project provides a graphical interface that users can use to simulate the output from combinations of several inputs.

-* function of each button
+* Function of each button
   1. `IN`: Generate an input block.
 Double click it to select the type of input.
   2. `OUT`: Generate an output block.
   3. `AND`: Generate an AND block, which performs function of logic and.